 We depend on a limited number of suppliers of epitaxial wafers and contract manufacturers for our Indium Phosphide ("InP") laser developments and optical interposer production activities.
 Some of these suppliers are sole source suppliers.
 We typically have not entered into long-term agreements with our suppliers.
 As a result, these suppliers generally may stop supplying us materials and other components at any time.
 Our reliance on a sole supplier or limited number of suppliers could result in delivery problems, reduced control over technology development, product development, pricing and quality, and an inability to identify and qualify another supplier in a timely manner.
 Some of our suppliers that may be small or under-capitalized may experience financial difficulties that could prevent them from supplying us materials and other components.
-In addition, our suppliers, including our sole source suppliers, may experience manufacturing delays or shutdowns due to circumstances beyond their control such as pandemics, earthquakes, floods, fires, labor unrest, political unrest or other natural disasters.
+In addition, our suppliers, including our sole source suppliers, earthquakes, floods, fires, labor unrest, political unrest or other natural disasters.
 A change in supplier could require technology transfer that could require multiple iterations of test wafers.
 This could result in significant delays in resumption of production.